How to Identify Mushrooms

 Is the mushroom growing from the ground, out of decaying wood, out of a living tree, out of another mushroom or is it even growing out of the head of a grub?

 This typically happens in a couple of different ways with slight variants of each.
-I’ve put an example of these below.
-To see this on a mushroom you sometimes have to look very close and a hand microscope can be a useful to have on you when out fungi hunting.
+To see this on a mushroom you sometimes have to look very close and a hand microscope can be useful to have on you when out fungi hunting.

-This guide works systematically through a range of keys allowing you to answer a range of questions which result in you discovering the family the mushroom is from.
-I’ll attach some images below to give you an idea:
+This guide works systematically through a range of keys allowing you to answer a range of questions that result in you discovering the family the mushroom is from.

-Then to the next book to look up the family in more details and we get ourselves to the winter chanterelle or yellow legs.
+Then to the next book to look up the family in more detail and we get ourselves to the winter chanterelle or yellow legs.